DevCheckOG/LLVMIRCourse/Memory.md

 The **stack** is a section of memory that is freed when the function is out of scope.
 This memory is used to define local variables in LLVM IR.

+It is used for data types that know the maximum size at runtime.

 ## Heap

 The **heap** in LLVM IR is treated as a section of memory, where any type of data can be used and stored throughout the program.
 It can be used anywhere in the program, but it must be freed before it ends so as not to lose that section of used memory.